ROCm/rocm-install-on-windows/README.md

 # HIP SDK installation documentation (Windows)

+This repository contains installation instructions for the HIP SDK on Windows, along with installation-related information.

+For Linux-related installation information, refer to the [Linux installation GitHub repository](https://github.com/ROCm/rocm-install-on-linux) or the [ROCm docs Linux install page]().

 ## Building our documentation

 For a quick-start build, use the following code.
 For more options and detail, refer to